Home » Posts » Dutch Baby Pancake Recipe

 Best Dutch Baby Toppings

-Once that golden brown “pancake” has had time to rest and deflate on the stovetop, it is now time to top it.
+Once the golden brown “pancake” has had time to rest and deflate on the stovetop, it’s now time to top it.

 Hands down, I like to keep it simple with a few berries and a light drizzle of maple syrup or honey.
 But here are a few other popular favorites: